neuralmagic/deepsparse/examples/aws-serverless/README.md

 ### Batch Job Flow

-After building your batch job for serverless compute, you can upload a CSV file to `batch-input-deepsparse` S3 bucket (which as auto-generated) via the AWS console or from the following CLI command:
+After building the batch job infrastructure, upload a CSV file to `batch-input-deepsparse` S3 bucket (which as auto-generated) via the AWS console or from the following CLI command:

 ```bash
 aws s3 cp <path/to/csv/file> s3://batch-input-deepsparse/ --recursive
 ```
-A batch job will automatically be triggered and a Fargate instance will be initialized with DeepSparse.
-The CSV file will be read and the inputs will be passed into DeepSparse for predictions.
-Aftewards, the output will be automatically saved in the `batch-output-deepsparse` S3 bucket as a CSV file called `outputs.csv`.
+Afterwards, a batch job will trigger and a Fargate instance will be initialized with DeepSparse.
+The CSV file will be read and inputs will be passed into DeepSparse for prediction.
+Aftewards, the output will be automatically written to a CSV file called `outputs.csv` and pushed to the `batch-output-deepsparse` S3 bucket.

-The example `sentiment-inputs.csv` file in the `sample` directory is available to familiarize yourself with the file structure the batch architecture is expecting to run the sentiment analysis task.
+An example `sentiment-inputs.csv` file in the `sample` directory is available to familiarize yourself with the file structure the batch architecture is expecting to receive to perform the sentiment analysis task.

 ## Create Realtime Infra